Inflammation is the body’s natural way of reacting to irritation, injury, or infection, and of course, it is a natural part of healing.

 - It controls blood pressure and heart rate

-- It promote weight loss
+- It promotes weight loss

 - It helps the body maintain the ideal PH balance